interpss/DeepMachineLearning/README.md

            [P,Q] =>  [  NN Model ]  => [Bus Voltage] or [Branch P Flow]
 ```

-The bus load [P,Q] is scaled by multipling a factor in range (0.5~1.5) to create a set of traning cases to train the NN model.
-Then the trained NN model is used to predict bus voltage.
+The bus load [P,Q] is scaled by multipling a factor in range (0.5~1.5) to create a set of traning cases to train two NN models, one for bus voltage prediction and the other one for branch active power prediction.

 * **Bus Voltage Prediction**

+After the training, the NN model is used to predict network bus voltage when network bus power is given.
+Network bus voltage prediction accuracy using the NN model is summarized in the figure below.

 ![Result Comparison](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/doc/image/dmp_busresult.png)

+Comparison of bus voltage prediction by the NN model with the accurate Loadflow results are shown in the following table:

 ![Bus mismatch info](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/doc/image/dmp_busmismatch.png)

-After the training, the nn model is used to predict network bus voltage when network bus power is given.
-Network bus voltage prediction accuracy using the nn model is summarized in the above figure.

 * **Branch Active Power Flow Prediction**

+Comparison of branch active power flow prediction by the NN model with the accurate Loadflow results are shown in the following table:

 ![Result Comparison](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/doc/image/dmp_branchresult.png)